Struggle. Hopeless. Impossible. Never. Fate. Hard. Grind. Difficult. Downs. Resilience. Fight. Work hard. Work relentlessly.

 HOWEVER, the more you put resistance into this, meaning, associating negative thoughts with the path you think you should take to be successful, the more difficult it will be.

-If you listen to people on top of it, who tell you that you’re a weak loser if you don’t work 100 hours per week, it’s not going to motivate you, but do the exact opposite.
+On top of it, listening to people who tell you that you’re a weak loser if you don’t work 100 hours per week or more, is not going to motivate you, but rather do the exact opposite.

 What if everything could feel easy?

 Let’s take a concrete example of your everyday life.

 Let’s say you need to clean your apartment.
 You don’t like to clean but you don’t like when it’s dirty either.
 And you won’t afford help for whatever reasons for now.
 So, having a clean place is on you.

 If you tell yourself that’s it’s going to be awful, and how much you hate it, how high are the chances that you are going to do it...